Leyla-Tepe culture: Galayeri

-In 2012, the important site of Galayeri, belonging to the Leyla-Tepe archaeological culture, was investigated.
+In 2012, the important site of Galayeri, belonging to the Leyla-Tepe archaeological culture, was investigated by Najaf Museibli.
 It is located in the Qabala District of modern day Azerbaijan.
-Galayeri is closely connected to early civilizations of Near East.
+The location is in the area of the Qabala International Airport, about 20km south from the city of Qabala (Gabala).

 Structures consisting of clay layers are typical; no mud-brick walls have been detected at Galayeri.
 Almost all findings have Eastern Anatolian Chalcolithic characteristics.
-The closest analogues of the Galayeri clay constructions are found at Arslantepe/Melid VII in Temple C.
+The closest analogues of the Galayeri clay constructions are found at Arslantepe/Melid VII in Temple C. The site was further investigated in 2018.

+The archaeological material of the Galayeri settlement is very similar to the finds at the settlements of Böyük Kəsik I, and Poylu II, as well as the Leyla Tepe site.
+Especially the ceramics are similar at all these sites.

+Small metal tools finds indicate the production of metal here 6 thousand years ago.
+Also the remains of a very early potter's wheel have been found.

+Radiocarbon dating indicates that Galayeri settlement goes back to the beginning of the 4th millennium BC, which is also supported by the archaeological artifacts found at the settlement.

 Metalwork

-The appearance of Leyla-Tepe tradition's carriers in the Caucasus marked the appearance of the first local Caucasian metallurgy.
-This is perhaps, but not entirely, attributed to migrants from Uruk arriving around 4500 BCE.
+The development of Leyla-Tepe culture in the Caucasus marked the early appearance of extractive copper metallurgy.
+According to research published in 2017, this development that occurred in the second half of the 5th millennium BC preceded the appearance of metallurgy in Mesopotamia.

-Recent research indicates the connections rather to the pre-Uruk traditions, such as the late Ubaid period, and Ubaid-Uruk phases.
+In recent past, the development of copper metallurgy in the Caucasus was attributed to migrants from Uruk arriving around 4500 BCE, or perhaps rather to the pre-Uruk traditions, such as the late Ubaid period, and Ubaid-Uruk phases.